EMPLOYMENT OPPORTUNITY – Computer Management Specialist

 ALL ORDINARILY RESIDENT (OR) APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The US Embassy is seeking an individual for the position of Budget Analyst/Accounting Technician in the Budget and Fiscal Section.
+The US Embassy is seeking an individual for the temporary position (6 months) of Computer Management Specialist at the Centers for Disease Control and Prevention.

 BASIC FUNCTION OF POSITION

 Provides a single point of contact for end users to receive support and maintenance within the CDC Tanzania network computing environment.
 This includes installing, diagnosing, repairing, maintaining, and upgrading all PC hardware and network equipment to ensure optimal workstation performance and network performance.
 The person will also troubleshoot problem areas in a timely and accurate fashion, and provide end-user assistance.

 Installs, maintains and monitors the operation of the LAN.
 Recommends and implements LAN policies and standards, ensuring adherence to security procedures.
 Trains users of LAN operations and procedures.

 MAJOR DUTIES AND RESPONSIBILITIES: